killmaster/killmaster.github.io/collections/_posts/2020-02-29-prison-break.md

 ## The signal

-On that link we get a wave file we a note.
+On that link we get a wave file with the following note.

 > May be somewhat slow to vanquish but, in the end, well worth hearing with your own eyes.